RupankarCh/my-notes/Cloud Computing/readme.md

 ### Lifecycle Policies:
 You can **automate the movement of data between these tiers** using lifecycle policies.
 These are **rule-based policies that automatically transfer or delete objects based on a set of criteria**.
 For example, you can set a rule to move a file from a hot tier to a cool tier after 30 days and then to an archive tier after 90 days.
 This automation ensures that you are always using the most cost-effective storage class for your data, without any manual intervention.
 Effective data lifecycle management is critical for **cost optimization**, as it prevents you from paying for expensive, high-performance storage for data that is rarely used.

+### Automated Transition Policies
+- **Rule-Based Migration:** **Create "If-Then" logic to move data automatically between tiers** based on the age of the file or the last date it was accessed.
+- **Phased Movement:** A **common policy** might move data from Hot to Cool after 30 days,then to Archive after 90 days of inactivity.
+- **Intelligent Tiering:** Some cloud providers offer **AI-driven classes that monitor access patterns and move data between tiers in real-time** without user-defined rules.
+- **Prefix and Tag Filtering:** **Policies can be applied globally to a bucket or targeted to specific folders and file types using metadata tags.**

+### Expiration and Retention Rules
+- **Automated Deletion: Defines a specific "end-of-life" for data**, automatically purging files once they are no longer required for business or legal reasons.
+- **Version Control Cleanup: Manages "non-current" versions of files**, automatically deletingolder iterations after a set timeframe to save space.
+- **Regulatory Compliance: Helps organizations meet strict data privacy laws (like GDPR)** by ensuring personal data is not retained longer than necessary.
+- **Incomplete Upload Cleanup: Automatically identifies and removes "multipart upload" fragments from failed transfers** that would otherwise incur hidden costs.
+- **Legal Holds: Capability to override deletion rules temporarily during legal proceedings** to ensure critical evidence is preserved.

 # Serverless computing:
 a cloud-native model where developers deploy code without managing servers, as the cloud provider automatically provisions, scales, and manages the infrastructure.